CycloneAddons/Discord-Realtime-Profile-Card/README.md

 - Customizable card design with easy styling.
 - Responsive layout for different screen sizes.

+## Help
+* GPT is Used in CSS to Make the Site Responsive in CSS

 ## How to Use

 1. **Installation**: